How you can help

 We are looking for volunteers who:

-• are able to assist with our observations and data recording in Julimar Forest during our regular walking expeditions
+• are able to assist with our observations and data recording in Julimar Forest during our regular expeditions and surveys

-• have specialist knowledge they would be willing to share
+• have specialist knowledge they are willing to share

 Join our Facebook group